AdobeDocs/journey-optimizer-learn.en/help/_ajo-main/overview.md

 # Journey Optimizer Tutorials

-Journey Optimizer helps companies deliver connected, contextual, and personalized experiences to their customers.
-The customer journey is the entire process of a customer's interactions with the brand, from the first moments of contact until the customer exits the site.
+Journey Optimizer enables companies to create cohesive, contextual, and personalized customer experiences.
+It seamlessly guides customers through their entire journey with the brand, from the initial point of contact to the moment they leave the site, ensuring a connected and satisfying experience at every touchpoint.

 This user guide contains videos and tutorials on features and capabilities of Adobe Journey Optimizer.
 Practice what you have learned by taking the [Journey Optimizer Challenges](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/challenges/introduction-and-prerequisites).